Afe Adogame

 Makerere University

-Kasaija Phillip Apuuli is an Associate Professor of Political Science at Makererere University Kampala, Uganda.
-He obtained his doctorate degree in international law at University of Sussex, United Kingdom.
-His research concentrates on issues of international law, peace and security, and regional integration in Africa.
+Kasaija Phillip Apuuli is a Professor of Political Science in the Department of Political Science and Public Administration at Makerere University Kampala, Uganda.
+He obtained his doctorate degree in international law at the University of Sussex, United Kingdom.
+His research concentrates on issues of International Criminal, Peace and Security in the Great Lakes and Horn of Africa Regions, and Regional Integration in Africa.

 Arsène Brice Bado

 Arsène Brice Bado is Vice-president for academic affairs and international relations, and professor of political science and international relations at CERAP/Université Jésuite in Abidjan, Côte d’Ivoire.
-Prior to his time at CERAP, Bado was a Southern Voices Network (SVN) Scholar at the Woodrow Wilson International Center for Scholars in Washington, D.C.. in 2015.
+He is the director of the Evidence in Governance and Politics (EGAP) Africa Hub.
+Prior to his time at CERAP, Bado was a Southern Voices Network (SVN) Scholar at the Woodrow Wilson International Center for Scholars in Washington, D.C. in 2015.
 He was also a visiting researcher at Yale University during the 2014-2015 academic year, and the 2017-2018 Anna and Donald Waite Endowed Chair at Creighton University in Omaha, USA.
+He was a recipient of the SSRC’s 2018 APN Individual Research Fellowship (IRF) and 2019 APN Book Manuscript Completion (BMC) Fellowship award.
+He was also a 2024 Holman Visiting Fellow at the Penn Development Research Initiative (PDR) of the University of Pennsylvania.
 His research interests include democracy, ethnic pluralism, conflict analysis, forced migration, electoral processes in conflict-ridden societies, and foreign aid in Africa.
-His publications have appeared in the Journal of International Migration and Integration, the Journal of Modern African Studies, Mediterranean Politics, Revue Études, Revue Relations, Débats-Courrier d’Afrique de l’Ouest, and La Civiltà Cattolica.
+His publications have appeared in the Journal of International Migration and Integration, the Journal of Modern African Studies, Mediterranean Politics, African Journal of Democracy and Election Research, Revue Études, Revue Relations, Débats-Courrier d’Afrique de l’Ouest, La Civiltà Cattolica, and African Journal of Democracy and Election Research.
 In addition, he has contributed chapters to several books; in 2015 he edited a book titled Dynamiques des guerres civiles en Afrique: Une approche holiste, Paris: L’Harmattan.
 He is the author of Dignity across Borders: Forced Migration and Christian Social Ethics, Denver (Colorado): Outskirts Press, 2010; La citoyenneté mondiale et l’écocitoyenneté dans le context de la crise sanitaire à COVID-19, Abidjan: Editions du CERAP, 2022.
 He obtained his Ph.D. in political science from Laval University in Canada in 2016.

 Cedric de Coning